xpgram/advance-wars/src/00 - Todo List.md

   - Ratify inserts [OrderStart] to begin the process again.
   This... isn't necessary, strictly speaking.
 But it sounds kinda nice.
   It sounds a bit like keeping track of state-change flow would be a little easier.
+  The logic for MoveUnit and DropLocation, which tiles to highlight, are different though.
+  I guess that could be handled beforehand, but I'm not sure we'd be achieving anything, really.
+Other than the connections being a teense easier to see.

 - [ ] Refactor controls to:
   - Left/Right Bumper: Prev/Next available unit